Interface GameLiftStreamsClient

 (CreateStreamGroupRequest createStreamGroupRequest) Manage how Amazon GameLift Streams streams your applications by using a stream group.createStreamSessionConnection

-(Consumer<CreateStreamSessionConnectionRequest.Builder> createStreamSessionConnectionRequest) Allows clients to reconnect to a recently disconnected stream session without losing any data from the last session.createStreamSessionConnection
+(Consumer<CreateStreamSessionConnectionRequest.Builder> createStreamSessionConnectionRequest) Enables clients to reconnect to a stream session while preserving all session state and data in the disconnected session.createStreamSessionConnection

-(CreateStreamSessionConnectionRequest createStreamSessionConnectionRequest) Allows clients to reconnect to a recently disconnected stream session without losing any data from the last session.default DeleteApplicationResponse
+(CreateStreamSessionConnectionRequest createStreamSessionConnectionRequest) Enables clients to reconnect to a stream session while preserving all session state and data in the disconnected session.default DeleteApplicationResponse

 deleteApplication